StefanoCostanzoGitHub/kmeansMR/README.md

 ## AWS EC2 instance with Docker Containers
 Ansible service is used to automate the Docker installation and to copy the application code Aws Cli needs to be already configured.
 ```
-# To check the ec2 instance (optional): Inside ansible folder
+# To check the ec2 instance (optional): Inside ansible folder (set personal ip and key)
 ansible -i hosts.ini -m ping all

 # To execute ansible in ansible: Inside ansible folder